 But feel free to adjust this to your liking.
 Anything that already works in your coffee should be great in your Bulletproof Coffee Knockoff.

-As you may be able to tell from my sudden interest in better coffeepots, I am a fan of this Bulletproof Coffee Knockoff.
+As you may be able to tell, I am a fan of this Bulletproof Coffee Knockoff.
 It tastes really good with a thick, rich texture going down.
 I have no idea if it’s helpful to weight loss, but I do feel especially alert and focused after drinking a cup.
 I know the coconut oil is good for me, and it’s an easy way to add some to my diet.
 I don’t usually eat lunch so I don’t know how much extra credit the coffee gets there, but I have had a cup to satiate hunger and it works.
-It takes an ordinary cup of coffee for me and turns it into a treat that has some benefits.
+It takes an ordinary cup of coffee for me and turns it into a treat that has some fringe benefits.
 So I’m on board.

 If you want a little more creamy, you can try out my Low Carb Flavored Creamer recipe, too.